mortezahoolari/analyst-agent/README.md

 ## Security Considerations

 - API key loaded from environment (not hardcoded)
-- Code execution isolated in namespace (no file system access by default)
+- Code execution uses namespace isolation (see Limitations section for caveats)
-- Output directory is fixed (can't write arbitrary paths)
+- Output directory is fixed for generated files
-- No network access from generated code
+- LLM-generated code is relatively trusted (not arbitrary user input)

 For production, I'd add:
 - Subprocess isolation with resource limits